SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/loading-and-instantiating-prefabs.md

 public static IPrefabRequest GetPrefabForFilenameAsync(string filename)
 ```

 This method is similar to `PrefabDatabase.GetPrefabAsync` but takes a file path as opposed to a Class ID.
-If you are familiar with `Resources.Load` from before the
-Living Large update, the paths here are *very* similar to the ones used in that method.

 The [Class ID list](https://github.com/SubnauticaModding/Nautilus/blob/master/Nautilus/Documentation/resources/SN1-PrefabPaths.json)
 also contains the file path of every prefab on the right side.
 Make sure to include the `.prefab` extension and exclude the `Assets/AddressableResources/` prefix.